 If it isn’t prompted by something your kid is saying or doing that worries you, approach this topic in the same way as other subjects that are important to you, but may or may not be important to your child:

 - Timing is everything!
-Pick a time when you have the best chance of getting your child’s Sometimes a car ride, for example, assures you of a captive, attentive audience.
+Pick a time when you have the best chance of getting your child’s attention.
+Sometimes a car ride, for example, assures you of a captive, attentive audience.
 Or a suicide that has received media attention can provide the perfect opportunity to bring up the topic.

 - Think about what you want to say ahead of time and rehearse a script if necessary It always helps to have a reference point: (”I was reading in the paper that youth suicide has been increasing…” or “I saw that your school is having a program for teachers on suicide prevention.”)